stefanstraeter/Social_Links_Profile_Main/README.md

 # Frontend Mentor - Social links profile

-This is a solution to the [Recipe page code componentd challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview